mikaeld66/kelda/README.rst

   seeds or updates the local main repository hierarchy based on given configuration (default configuration file: "*repofile*")

-test
-  set up links in the test directory pointing to snapshots as configured (default configuration file: "*repofile.test*")

-prod
+test|prod
-  set up links in the prod directory pointing to snapshots as configured (default configuration file: "*repofile.prod*")
+  set up links in the directory corrsponding to environment in argument, pointing to snapshots as configured (default configuration files: "*[test|prod].conf*")

+init
+  create the full environment, including necessary directories and perform the initial mirroring and initial snapshot

+snapshot
+  take an incremental snapshot (relating to previous snapshot), named after date and time

 sync